Technology8 min read • January 15, 2024

 The most exciting development isn’t the replacement of traditional systems with blockchain ones—it’s the emergence of hybrid approaches that combine the best of both worlds.

 These systems use blockchain technology for the financial infrastructure while maintaining traditional cultural and social elements through digital community features, virtual ceremonies, and diaspora connections.
-Members get the security and yield generation of blockchain with the cultural richness of traditional practices.
+Members get the security and automation of blockchain with the cultural richness of traditional practices.

 Getting Started